DrCpp/DrMock/docs/samples/mock.md

 configurations together.

 * `expects(Args... args)`
-  to expect a call with `args...` as arguments.
+  Expect a call with `args...` as arguments.

 * `returns(T&&)`
   Produce the passed value on production.